 In New York City, she encountered Juggernaut at a nightclub.
 She planned to seduce and murder him, absorbing his life essence, but was prevented from doing so when Wolverine manipulated a bar-room brawl between Juggernaut and Colossus, which led to her to discover the existence of Rachel Summers, whom Selene sought to enslave, only to be defeated by the X-Men.
 Prior to the X-Men rescuing her, Rachel had been invited to platonically spend the night at the home of Nicholas Damiano, a young club owner.
 Selene ambushed and ruthlessly murdered him, causing Rachel to swear vengeance against her.

-Selene's time with the Hellfire Club was a turbulent time, due to her contempt for Sebastian Shaw and her quite open desire to rule the Hellfire Club as its sole leader.
-This led Shaw and Emma Frost to conspire to kill Selene by training and manipulating the young mutant Firestar to assassinate her, though this failed when Firestar realized what they were plotting.
+Shaw knew that it was only a matter of time before Selene made her move to end his reign, so he and Emma Frost conspired to kill Selene by training and manipulating the young mutant Firestar to assassinate her, though this failed when Firestar realized what they were plotting.

 In the Aftermath of Days of Future Past story arc in Uncanny X-Men The Past of Future Days, Selene and the Hellfire Club's relationship with the X-Men came to a crescendo with Rachel Summers making an unauthorized assassination attempt against Selene.
 Wolverine felt honor-bound to prevent Rachel from becoming a murderer and saved Selene's life by critically injuring Summers.
 Selene was enraged.
 She used the incident to force the Lords Cardinal to hunt and kill Rachel.
 A pitched battle commenced between the X-Men and Lords Cardinal but was unexpectedly halted when it drew the attention of Nimrod, the super-sentinel who then killed Selene's pawn von Rhoem, next targeting both the X-Men and the Lords Cardinal.
 Both teams hastily agreed to a truce and fought well enough to cause Nimrod to flee, though at the cost of the Black Rook, Harry Leland's life.